 Flight attendants have always been faced with the inevitable repeated attempts to a seat upgrade by some passengers.
 It’s never-ending.

-Passenger seat upgrade attempts, routine for flight attendants
+Passenger seat upgrade attempts, its routine for flight attendants

 But whatever the crowd, route or time of day, crew welcoming passengers aboard will inevitably be asked, in a not-really-joking manner.